Christof93/SciKGTeX/README.md

 ## Compatibility
 By default SciKGTeX overwrites the PDF metadata catalog and is not fully compatible with other metadata specification packages such as hyperxmp or pdfx.
 On top of that, the generated metadata currently can not comply with the PDF/A standard because of the user-defined properties.
+When submitting to conferences or other subsequent processors data written in the standard PDF metadata field is often erased.
+To prevent this use the SciKGTeX compatibility mode.

-SciKGTeX offers a PDF/A compatibility mode which can be activated by importing the package with the pdfa parameter:
+The compatibility mode can be activated by importing the package with the compatibility parameter:

 ```
-\usepackage[pdfa]{scikgtex}
+\usepackage[compatibility]{scikgtex}
 ```

-In PDF/A compatibility mode the metadata stream is linked to a new key in the PDF catalog called `SciKGMetadata`.
+In compatibility mode the metadata stream is linked to a new key in the PDF catalog called `SciKGMetadata`.
 Still, the metadata can be easily retrieved from the file by locating and extracting the uncompressed metadata stream.

 This way the metadata can exist besides the standard metadata objects.
 Also, it will usually not be erased by any PDF to PDF/A conversion tools.

-An example of how to retrieve SciKGTeX metadata written in PDF/A compatibility mode can be found [here]().
+An example of how to retrieve SciKGTeX metadata written in PDF/A compatibility mode can be found [here](https://github.com/Christof93/PDF2ORKG/blob/3c6e58076c437ef13d771c776a8243b3b3e56018/scikgmetadata.py#L35).

 ## Testing
 A number of integration tests can be run with: